AaltoUrbanWater/FetchFMIOpen/README.md

 ![GUI preview](./GUI_preview.png)

 ### Instructions
+In order to acquire data from the FMI open data archive an API-key is required.
+To get the key you have to [register](https://ilmatieteenlaitos.fi/rekisteroityminen-avoimen-datan-kayttajaksi).

+To download the data using the tool:
 1. Extract the contents of FetchFMIOpen.zip to QGIS plugin folder.
 The default location of QGIS plugin folder on Linux, Mac and Windows are:
   * \~/.qgis2/python/plugins/                   (Linux, Mac)
   * C:\Users\USERNAME\\.qgis2\python\plugin\\   (Windows)
 2. Extract the contents of fmi_stations.zip
 3. In QGIS, enable the FetchFMIOpen plugin
-4. Add e.g. the fmi_stations.shp to a project
+4. Add the fmi_weather_stations.shp to a project
-5. Select a single feature (station) e.g. from the fmi_stations.shp and using the FetchFMIOpen plugin download the meteorological observation data from the station.
+5. Select a single feature (station) from the fmi_weather_stations.shp and using the FetchFMIOpen plugin download the weather observation data from the station.

+Note that some stations only provide certain observations.
+E.g. solar radiation observations are only available from Sodankylä, Jokioinen, Helsinki, Parainen, Vantaa, Jyväskylä, Sotkamo and Utsjoki stations, the sea level observations from the mareographs, and the wave etc. observations from buoys.

 ### Hints
 - QGIS can show e.g. OpenStreetMap or Google Map layers through the [OpenLayers Plugin](http://hub.qgis.org/projects/openlayers/wiki) which can put the FMI measurement stations on a map (Web -> OpenLayers plugin -> OpenStreetMap)